Warishayat/SmartSummarizer-LLMs/README.md

 # Text Summarization Model

+### Model and Dataset Information

+This project utilizes the **[google-t5-finetuning-text-summarization](https://huggingface.co/Waris01/google-t5-finetuning-text-summarization)** model from Hugging Face, trained on the **microsoft/MeetingBank-QA-Summary** dataset for effective text summarization.

 This repository contains a text summarization model built using Hugging Face Transformers.
 The model is designed to generate concise and coherent summaries from longer text inputs, enhancing information retrieval and comprehension.

 ## Features